 - Honours Post Graduation qualification (CTA 1, CTA2)

 - 3 years articleship (this depends whether it is a part-time study or full time so it can vary from 3-5 years) and Give two written board exams (ITC and APC)

-Being raised by a mom who is Teacher and father who is a businessman I passed class 10 well to gain entrance to do my B.Com Business science at Monash University SA.
+Being raised by a mom who is a teacher and father who is a businessman I passed class 10 with good marks to gain entrance to do my B.Com Business science at Monash University SA.

 After completing my bachelor’s in business science in June 2011, I continued with my studies at Unisa in 2012 where I studied a Postgraduate Diploma in Advanced Accounting Sciences (also known as CTA Level 1).